 This takes us back to the first Gestalt principle I mentioned of figure to ground relationship.
 If the subject blends into the background, the viewer won’t easily be able to tell the subject (figure) from the rest of the image (ground).

-This is particularly important if your subject is small in frame.
-While this is a great way to lend scale to a subject and make it seem small and vulnerable in the larger landscape, you must ensure that it is separated from the background in some way.
+The law of segregation is particularly important if your subject is small in frame.
+While this is a great way to lend scale to a subject and make it seem small and vulnerable in the larger landscape, you must ensure that it’s separated from the background in some way.

-Refer back to the points on Figure Ground for how to do this using:
+Refer back to the points on Figure Ground for how to use the law of segregation to separate the subject from the background using:

 - Depth of field